null

 Description

-• Heavy-Duty Construction: Made in the USA from high-quality Schedule 40 PVC, ensuring superior resistance to UV rays, chemicals, and impact.
+• Heavy-Duty Construction: Made from virgin Schedule 40 PVC, offering superior resistance to UV degradation, chemical fertilizers, and physical impact compared to standard polypropylene fittings.

 Specification Details